Evolution Of Life On Earth Timeline (History Of Earth’s Life)

 500 million years ago

 About 500 million years ago, plants, animals, and fungi started colonizing land, probably a strategy for escaping predation.
-Now there were whole new ecosystems to explore and adapt to and create!
+There were new ecosystems to explore, adapt to, and create!
 About 365 million years ago, during the Devonian Period, tetrapods, four-legged vertebrates that probably evolved from lobe-finned fishes, showed up on land, and so did arthropods like insects and spiders.

-We begin to see ecological systems we recognize today because organisms were changing their environments by consuming oxygen in the atmosphere and releasing carbon dioxide.
+We begin to see the ecological systems we recognize today because organisms changed their environments by consuming oxygen in the atmosphere and releasing carbon dioxide.

 The Carboniferous Period, which extended from 359 to 299 million years ago, was when the plants went nuts.
 The forests were so dense and widespread that they made fossil fuels.
 All the coal and oil were made over about 60 million years.
 This time, it was the plants that had changed both the climate and the geology of Earth.